Before daybreak the next morning, Jesus got up and went out to an isolated place to pray.” Mark 1:35

 Something just wasn’t right.
 You know you never know what you are going to get when you stay with someone.
 From the bed to what’s for breakfast, well, it’s all up for grabs.
 That is especially true when it comes time to shower.
 I’ve learned you just have to be flexible.
 Sharing the house with my wife, three daughters and a girl dog meant that things could get pretty girly.

-I am a man, so I used man soap.
+Being a man, I use man soap.
 It might be whatever was on sale, or it could even be Lava—that soap that grinds off the first layer of your skin.
 One thing was for sure—it didn’t smell like a girl.
 Then came all these women in our household along with the advent of body wash.
 It wasn’t long before the Lava, he-man soap was replaced with something that smelled like roses or gardenias.
 This really causes a problem when you walk into the office and smell like a garden.
 The guys on staff kinda give you a strange look.

 But here is the deal.
 It didn’t stop with just the soap or even the shampoo.
 It got down to the toothpaste.
 Oh, it wasn’t that it tasted like flowers…it tasted like bubblegum.
-Judy and I were recently spending the night with our daughter and son-in-law and their kids…a couple of our grandkids.
-So, anyway, I survived the sweet-smelling soap and shampoo only to discover that I was out of toothpaste.
+A while back, Judy and I were spending the night with our daughter and son-in-law and their kids…a couple of our grandkids.
+So, anyway, I survived the sweet smelling soap and shampoo only to discover that I was out of toothpaste.
 I looked around and gratefully found a tube on the vanity.
 I didn’t read the label past the part that said, “toothpaste.”

 Now there are some days I know that what I read stuck and what I prayed got heard.
 Even though I couldn’t see God—I knew He was listening.
 But then there are the “bubblegum” days.
 Days when I read and don’t remember and pray and feel like my prayers were just circling the ceiling fan.
 Oh I “brushed” but it just didn’t feel like it.
 Just like bubblegum toothpaste.
 Hmmm.